joinpursuit/AC_4_Web/units/html/projects/lists/lists.md

 Include the following:

 1. A main heading.
-2. An image.
-3. A description.
+2. A description.
-4. An unordered list of ingerdients.
+3. An unordered list of ingerdients.
-5. An ordered list of directions.
+4. An ordered list of directions.

+### Bonus

+* Add an image below the main heading